hyperledger/indy-hipe/text/0002-agents/README.md

 ###### Crypto Wallets
 Cryptocurrency wallets are quite agent-like in that they hold keys and represent a user.
-However, they diverge from the agent definition in that they speak proprietary protocols to blockchains, rather than A2A to other agents.
+However, they diverge from the agent definition in that they talk proprietary protocols to blockchains, rather than A2A to other agents.

 ###### DIF Hubs
 A [DIF Identity Hub](https://github.com/decentralized-identity/identity-hub/blob/master/explainer.md) is an agent that focuses on the data-sharing aspects of identity.
-Currently DIF Hubs do not speak the protocols known to the Indy community, and vice versa.
+Currently DIF Hubs do not use the protocols known to the Indy community, and vice versa.
 However, there are efforts to bridge that gap.